Azure/azure-sdk/docs/dotnet/implementation.md

 {% include requirement/MUST id="dotnet-tracing-eventsource-test" %} have a test that asserts `EventSource` name, guid and generates the manifest to verify that event source is correctly defined.

+{% include requirement/MUST id="dotnet-tracing-eventsource-test-events" %} test that expected events are produced when appropriate. `TestEventListener` class can be used to collect events.
+Make sure you mark the test as `[NonParallelizable]`.

+{% include requirement/SHOULD id="dotnet-tracing-eventsource-thrown-exceptions" %} avoid logging exceptions that are going to get thrown to user code anyway.

+{% include requirement/SHOULD id="dotnet-tracing-eventsource-event-size-limit" %} be aware of event size limit of 64K.

 ```
 [Test]
 public void MatchesNameAndGuid()